wppthenura/wppthenura/README.md

   <tr>
     <td><img src="Logoostocare.png" alt="OstoCare Logo" width="120"/></td>
     <td>
+      <h3>Ostocare</h3>
-      <strong>A Mobile application that is developing for the health care sector, focusing mainly on Ostomy patients.</strong>
+      <strong>This is a mobile application developed for the healthcare sector, with a primary focus on supporting Ostomy patients.</strong>
+      <br> It is one of my major mobile development projects, created in collaboration with a team of skilled developers.
     </td>
   </tr>
 </table>